opendistro/for-elasticsearch-docs/docs/install/docker.md

 COPY --chown=elasticsearch:elasticsearch elasticsearch.yml /usr/share/elasticsearch/config/
 ```

-In this case, `elasticsearch.yml` is a "vanilla" version of the file with no Open Distro for Elasticsearch entries.
+In this case, `elasticsearch.yml` is a "vanilla" version of the file with no Open Distro entries.
 It might look like this:

 ```yml
 cluster.name: "docker-cluster"